-Typically Japanese maples outdoors can handle temperatures down to -15 F without much trouble; however, a sapling needs some protection from the wind and ice.
-First, do not fertilize past mid-summer.
-Second, give the plants a lot of water before the first frost comes, especially if fall has been light on rain.
+Typically Japanese maples outdoors can handle temperatures down to -15 F without much trouble; however, container plants and young trees need some protection.
+Generally, do not fertilize past mid-summer because it spurts new growth that is vulnerable to cold damage.
+Second, give the tree a lot of water before the first frost, especially if fall has been light on rain.
 Next, provide a 4-inch pile of mulch around the tree's base, extending just past the drip line.

 Common Pests and Plant Diseases